relaxmaus/tridompoints/README.md

 ## Contact

+triominos-scorekeeper@relaxmaus.de

 For questions or feedback, please reach out to tridompoints@relaxmaus.de or open an issue on GitHub.

 ---

-Thank you for using Tridom Points!
+Thank you for using Tridominos Scorekeeper!
 We hope it enhances your gaming experience with Triominos and Super Tridom.